diannejardinez/web-scraping-challenge/README.md

 # Web Scraping - Mission to Mars

 **Objectives:**
-1. Create webscraping scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter
+1. Create webscraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter
 2. Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped

 **Part 1: Scraping**